canonical/repo-policy-compliance/charm/docs/reference/token-permissions.md

 For fine-grained access control, the following repository scopes are required:

 - Administration: read
+- Contents: read (if you want to check private repositories)
 - Pull requests: read (if you want to check private repositories)

 ## Personal access token scopes